-User Name This field is applicable when you select ISDN, PPTP or L2TP
+User Name - This field is applicable when you select PPTP or L2TP with or without IPSec policy above.
+The maximum length for username is 16 characters.

-Password This field is applicable when you select ISDN, PPTP or L2TP function.
+Password - This field is applicable when you select PPTP or L2TP with or without IPSec policy above.
+The maximum length for password is 16 characters.

-Enable Mobile One-Time Password (mOTP)

-Check this box to make the authentication with mOTP
+Enable Mobile One-Time Passwords (mOTP) - Check this box to make the authentication with mOTP function.